juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

    ![CSI dashboard config Mount Pod image](../images/upgrade-image.png)

 2. In the Mount Pod details page, there are two upgrade buttons.
-One is for a pod recreate upgrade and the other one is for a binary upgrade:
+One is for a Pod recreate upgrade and the other one is for a binary upgrade:

    ![CSI dashboard Mount Pod upgrade button](../images/upgrade-menu.png)